mattbanderson/mattbanderson.github.io/_posts/2024-03-26-red-river-gorge-swift-camp-creek-trail.markdown

 # Day 2

-First night in the GG The One went great!
+First night in the The One went great!
 Had a very thin layer of moisture on the inside wall, which I felt was quite resonable consdering my campsite was in creek valley after several days of rain.
 Certainly worth the 1+ pound weight reduction from my Skyscape Scout.
 I packed up camp and hit the trail, aiming to eat breakfast somewhere further along.
 About half a mile further, there was a small stream crossing with a nice flat spot for a campsite.
 If I had pushed forward yesterday, I almost certainly would have stopped here for the night.
 Looks like a very nice spot, but somehow I neglected to take a photo!

 At the ~5.5 mile mark, I found the side trail to a large open campsite area and stopped for breakfast.
 This section of trail has some good overlooks of the creek and a waterfall, though it is hard to get a clear view of the falls themselves.
 The campsite does have plenty of room for several tents, though most of it is on a slight incline.